 The United States Attorney's Office represents the United States, its agencies, departments, and their officers in federal and state courts.
-This litigation falls into one of three areas: Affirmative Civil Enforcement (ACE), Civil Defensive, and Financial Litigation.
+This litigation falls into one of two areas: Civil Defensive, and Financial Litigation.

 The Affirmative Civil Enforcement (ACE) Unit Recovers damages for fraud and other misconduct against United States' agencies;